ughe/ughe.github.io/_posts/2019/2019-04-14-terminal-mac.md

 ---
-title: "Terminal on MacOS"
+title: "Terminal on macOS"
 ---

-One of the best terminals for MacOS is [iTerm2](https://www.iterm2.com/).
+One of the best terminals for macOS is [iTerm2](https://www.iterm2.com/).
 It has many extra features including better copy/paste support and even an option for different text color under the cursor.
 Small things like this make a big difference.

-What if Terminal on MacOS could look and behave more like iTerm2?
+What if Terminal on macOS could look and behave more like iTerm2?
 This post creates a Terminal profile that mimics the appearance and behavior of iTerm2, so that the default Terminal can be used in a similar way and with the same sensible defaults, including: